 Presently, Kenyan schools for the blind do not offer students any computer skills training and graduates students with only Braille reading and writing abilities, only to enter a world completely oblivious to Braille.
 What’s unique about inABLE’s computer program is that it is a complete assistive technology eco-system that includes accessible hardware, software, computer-lab infrastructure, Internet connectivity and employable skills training.

-Thanks to this pioneering computer lab program, blind and visually impaired students are now mastering keyboarding, accessing online educational resources, communicating with new friends worldwide, typing essays, researching homework assignments, and developing employable skills.
+Thanks to this pioneering assistive computer-technology program, blind and visually impaired students at the schools below are now mastering keyboarding, accessing online educational resources, communicating with new friends worldwide, typing essays, researching homework assignments, and developing employable skills.
 These students even have access to over 10,000 books courtesy of BookShare.
+(View photo gallery)

-inABLE opened its second Computer-Labs-for-the-Blind program at Thika High School for the Blind in Thika, Kenya in May 2012.
+2012 Thika Secondary School for the Blind, Thika: inABLE expanded its computer program at Thika High School for the Blind in May 2012.
 The school has 261 students enrolled and 36 special needs teachers.
 The student body is made up of 90 girls and 171 boys between the age of 14 and above.
 Originally established by the Salvation Army in 1967 to educate blind and visually impaired students, it was handed over to the Kenyan government in 1971.

-The success of inABLE’s programs in Thika is built on a model that is highly replicable, and ready to be expanded across the remainder of the seven schools for the blind and visually impaired in Kenya and other countries.
+The success of inABLE’s program is built on a model that is highly replicable, and ready to be expanded across the remainder of the schools for the blind and visually impaired in Kenya and other countries.

 • Nine assistive technology computer labs serving students and teachers at six special needs schools for the blind in Kenya

 • 1600 students and 131 teachers, who are presently learning to use multiple computer types, desktop computers, laptops, and iPads.